Swap-Nova/Decentralized-Applications/README.md

 * Import Hardhat Network as well as Hardhat Network accounts into MetaMask.
 * Connect a MetaMask wallet to a webpage.
 * Use Ethers.js to read values from a deployed smart contract.

-* Use Ethers.js to read values from a deployed smart contract
-* Use Ethers.js to modify state of a blockchain
+* Use Ethers.js to modify state of a blockchain.
-* Use React to build a frontend that allows users to interact with your deployed smart contract
+* Use React to build a frontend that allows users to interact with your deployed smart contract.